j2ho/j2ho/README.md

   - LinkedIn:www.linkedin.com/in/jiho-sim-180036363

-⚡ Started actively committing projects to GitHub mainly this year (2025), so projects like GalaxySite2 are one-time backups.
-I've been working to polish those projects while developing new interesting work!
+⚡ Projects like GalaxySite2 are one-time backups (partial).

 <!--
 **j2ho/j2ho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.